 Our research degrees are based around lab-based and computational research projects.
 PhD study is based around 3-4 year research projects, full time, or 5-6 years part time.
 In all our research degrees you undertake a single, focused, research project from day one, and attend only certain components of our transferable skills modules.
 You are supervised by a team which comprises your main supervisor(s) as well as supervisory chairs that give independent advice on progression.

 Please note that, due to the technical requirements of certain laboratory-based research projects, some projects additionally incur additional research costs to support consumable requirements.
-Additional research costs are typically in the range of £500- £2,000, though exceptionally these can be as high as £5,000 for resource-intensive research projects.
+Additional research costs are typically in the range of £1200 - £2,000 annually, though exceptionally these can be as high as £5,000 for resource-intensive research projects.

 The School of Biosciences is among the best-funded schools of its kind in the UK, with current support from the BBSRC, NERC, MRC, Wellcome Trust, EU, and industry.
-It has has 34 academic staff, 56 research staff (facility managers, research fellows, postdoctoral researchers and technicians), approximately 100 postgraduate research students and 20 key support staff.
+It has has 40 academic staff, 56 research staff (facility managers, research fellows, postdoctoral researchers and technicians), approximately 100 postgraduate research students and 20 key support staff.
 The school's vibrant atmosphere has expanded to become a flourishing environment to study for postgraduate degrees in a notably friendly and supportive teaching and research environment.

 In addition to research degrees, our key research strengths underpin a range of unique and career-focused taught Master’s programmes that address key issues and challenges within the biosciences and pharmaceutical industries and prepare graduates for future employment.

 Minimum 2.1 degree in a relevant subject.
 Acceptance of any candidate is at the discretion of the supervisor, following an interview.